IBM-Cloud/ansible-collection-ibm/docs/ibm_is_subnet_routing_table_attachment.rst

 Parameters
 ----------

-  route_vpc_zone_ingress (False, bool, False)
-    If set to true, this routing table will be used to route traffic that originates from subnets in other zones in this VPC.

-  name (False, str, None)
+  subnet (True, str, None)
-    The user-defined name for this routing table.
+    (Required for new resource) The subnet identifier

-  vpc (True, str, None)
+  routing_table (True, str, None)
-    (Required for new resource) The VPC identifier.
+    (Required for new resource) The unique identifier of routing table

-  route_direct_link_ingress (False, bool, False)
-    If set to true, this routing table will be used to route traffic that originates from Direct Link to this VPC.

-  route_transit_gateway_ingress (False, bool, False)
-    If set to true, this routing table will be used to route traffic that originates from Transit Gateway to this VPC.

   id (False, str, None)